-April 24: Competing perspectives on the political-economy of sustainability
+April 22: Competing perspectives on the political-economy of sustainability

 This week is rather different: we have no case, just a set of readings.
 To ensure we have a highquality discussion, I'd like everyone in the class to draft a summary of your responses to the Study questions listed below and post it to BB as a Case Note.
-Please also post a TA after class.
-Assigned readings:
+Please also post a TA after Monday's class.
+Assigned reading: